NikkiRigitha/Reading-Notes/Mark Down Guide.md

 The Unltimate beginners![guide  to Markdown](https://github.com/NikkiRigitha/Reading-Notes/blob/main/Mark%20Down%20Guide.md)

-Noww you give it a try and see how simple it is!!!
+Now you give it a try and see how simple it is!!!